luxury compost loo

 What do you do with all of the ‘compost’ created?

-Each bin when full has a lid put firmly on and removed to our composting area on the other side of our land.
+Each bin when full has a lid put firmly on it and is taken to the composting area on the other side of our land.
 Here it is emptied into series of compost bays.
 When each bay is full, it is left to compost for a minimum of two years (we haven’t reached this milestone yet).
 By this we mean over time it will become a nutrient rich soil, which we can then use around the base of all of our young trees.
 The nutrients will help them to grow.
 Don’t panic! – we won’t be using it on our veg garden – there should be no nasties after the advised two year decay/transformation, but it is best to avoid any risks.

 How can I find out more?